dper/pumptweet/README.md

     recent =
     published =

-All of the values in `[pump]` and `[twitter]` must be filled in, but `[history]` can be left blank.
+All of the values in `[pump]` and `[twitter]` must be filled in, but the two entries in `[history]` can be left blank.
 If you fail to fill in the top two sections, you'll get some kind of error when running the script.
 For convenience, a file called `PumpTweet.ini.blank` is included.
 You can simply copy that file to `PumpTweet.ini` and fill in the necessary sections.

 Configuring Pump
 ================

 The script uses PyPump (<https://pypump.readthedocs.org/en/latest/gettingstarted/qnd.html>) to communicate with pump servers.
 These instructions are based on the excellent PyPump documentation.
-This assumes you already have an account.
+This assumes you already have a pump account.

     $ cd src/PumpTweet
     $ source bin/activate